- Board of Directors

-One important purpose of ORI is to facilitate worldwide collaboration in the development of technology that would otherwise be restricted under national laws like ITAR and EAR, for example our Digital Space Communications Ground Station project.
-By making use of carve-outs in ITAR and EAR for published knowledge, we can share work with the public worldwide.
+One important purpose of ORI is to facilitate worldwide collaboration in the development of technology that would otherwise be restricted under national laws like ITAR and EAR.
+For example, our Digital Space Communications Ground Station project.
+By making use of carve-outs in ITAR and EAR for published knowledge, we share this work with the public worldwide.
+We have active, ongoing, and successful legal and policy efforts in this area that promote and protect public domain amateur satellite and terrestrial communications work.
 Read more about our ITAR and EAR strategy.

 ORI also pursues important research and development in other areas of Open Source, Open Hardware, Open Standards, Open Content, and Open Access to Research.
 For example, our Open Cars project is performing research into the potential for the aftermarket to provide autonomous driving systems and automotive telematics systems independently of automobile manufacturers.